 The really useful stuff

-The problems that are most likely to be faced: the famous tourista (traveler's diarrhea) and small wounds (bites, scrapes, cuts, blisters, which heal poorly in humid climate and can become infected).
+The problems we're most likely to face: the famous tourista (traveler's diarrhea) and small wounds (bites, scrapes, cuts, blisters, which heal poorly in humid climate and can become infected).

-So, what is really useful in a travel medical kit is at a minimum an anti-diarrhea, as well as bandages sterile and a disinfectant type Betadine (be vigilant on all the small sores on the feet, since we walk around barefoot, in flip flops, it can be infected very easily).
+So, what's really useful in a travel medicine kit is at the very least an anti-diarrhea, as well as bandages sterile and a disinfectant type Betadine (be vigilant on all the small sores on the feet, since we walk around barefoot, in flip flops, it can be infected very easily).
 I now have with me also waterproof bandages adapted to protect a wound when I dive, the salt water only aggravating the situation otherwise ...

-Possibly antibioticsif you know that you will spend time away from any city (where you can find doctor and / or pharmacy).
-For example, I already had to urgently find a pharmacy between two planes in Indonesia, to get me antibiotics for three days, just to stop the infection of a bulb of fins (sic!)
-That had degenerate.
+Possibly antibioticsif you know you will be spending time away from any city (where there is a doctor and/or pharmacy).
+For example, I've already had to urgently find a pharmacy between two planes in Indonesia, to get antibiotics for three days, to stop the infection of a palm blister (sic!) that had degenerated.

 For the small ordinary evils, I also take some pills ofanti-pain with paracetamolDoliprane or equivalent.

-Finally, very useful for the diver that I am: drops to treat otitis externa (caused by badly rinsed ears after immersion).
-The most effective for this type of infection, among those I tested: those named Ottopain in Indonesia or Panotile in France.
+Finally, very useful for the diver that I am: some drops to treat otitis externa (caused by improperly rinsed ears after immersion).
+The most effective for this type of infection, among those I have tested: those named Ottopain in Indonesia or Panotile in France.